Wall Street tumbles as U.S. virus cases pass 85,000

 The S&P 500 posted one new 52-week high and one new low; the Nasdaq Composite recorded nine new highs and 39 new lows.

-Reporting by Noel Randewich; Additional reporting by Uday Sampath and Medha Singh in Bengaluru; Editing by Daniel Wallis; Alistair Bell and Tom Brown
+Reporting by Noel Randewich; Additional reporting by Uday Sampath and Medha Singh in Bengaluru; Editing by Daniel Wallis; Alistair Bell, Tom Brown and Richard Chang